4 min read

 Placement matters

 You can place the Search Box wherever you want.
 However, its location matters.
-As the Search Box links your shoppers with your product catalogue, it deserves a prime location that is easy to find for a maximum impact and usage.
+As the Search Box links your shoppers with your product catalog, it deserves a prime location that is easy to find for a maximum impact and usage.
 Imagine your shoppers having to search for the tool that allows them to search for?!

 UX research indicates that the Search Box should be placed towards the top centre or top right of the page where users can easily find it, highlighting the importance and value of search.
 Instead of using a huge and prominent search box, you can also position a relatively small search box where most shoppers expect to find it, and then expand it in a dedicated layer over your commerce website to create an immersive search experience when your shoppers use it.